NeuralDataFormats/matlab_spike2/readme.md

 %(1) simply gets the first waveform channel.
 Note this may not by channel==1
 %   as channel==1 may not exist or may be a different type w = file.waveforms(1);

-d = w.getData();
+%Note, d is a structure and possibly a structure array if pauses exist (see demo1.smr in example files) d = w.getData();

 %Plot the data